All users need to know where they are as they navigate their way through a document or web page, whether this is via keyboard or a mouse.

 This bad example shows irregular tab moves.
 The focus does not move in a left to right, top to bottom order - instead it jumps back up the page and from right to left.
 It also does not tab to all interactive elements in each section.

-Find out more about WCAG success criteria 2.4.3 focus order
+Find out more about WCAG success criteria on focus order.

 Get in touch